wdporter/i-am-that-vuepress/79-the-person-the-witness-and-the-supreme/readme.md

 **Q:**&ensp;In your mind or also in other minds?

-**M:**&ensp;There is only one mind, which swarms with ideas: ‘I am this, ‘I am that’, ‘this is mine’, ‘that is mine’.
+**M:**&ensp;There is only one mind, which swarms with ideas: “I am this”, “I am that”, “this is mine”, “that is mine”.
 I am not the mind, never was, nor shall be.

 **Q:**&ensp;How did the mind come into being?